 As a case study we highlight a public debate in which we participated regarding the Millennium Villages Project (MVP).
 The Project is a large experimental intervention at 15 sites across rural sub-Saharan Africa which is designed to show that "people in the poorest regions of rural Africa can lift themselves out of extreme poverty in five years' time" (MVP 2007).
-We focus on the MVP because of its prominence and because the project illustrates all three elements of the new transparency trend.
+We focus on the MVP because of its prominence and because the controversy surrounding the project illustrates all three elements of the new transparency trend.

 We begin with a broad explanation of impact evaluation.
-Second, we describe the MVP and its initial evaluation design.
-Next, we describe our critique of the MVP evaluation and provide a narrative of how a debate about the MVP evaluation unfolded across multiple forms of media, with blogs and data access profoundly shaping the discussion.
+Second, we describe the MVP and its initial claims of success.
+Next, we describe our critique of the MVP approach to measuring its own success and provide a narrative of how a debate about the MVP evaluation unfolded across multiple forms of media, with blogs and data access profoundly shaping the discussion.
 Finally, we consider five lessons from the MVP controversy.